LeoIta/Angular/src/documentation/data-binding.md

 3. **any method** defined in `servers.component.ts` (e.g. _getServerStatus('server2')_)
 4. **any typeScript code** (e.g. _servers[0].online && servers[1].online_)

----

 ## Property Binding

 Using `property binding` you can make dynamic any property.

-In our example we have: \
+In the example we have:

-`component-binding.component.html`
+`property-binding.component.html`

 ```
 <h1>Property binding</h1>